nchenderson/elements-nonpar-stat/docs/01-Introduction.md

 ---

-* Confidence intervals using \@ref(eq:normal-approx) rely on a parametric approximation to the sampling distribution of the statistic $\hat{\theta}_{n}$.
+* Confidence intervals using \@ref(eq:normal-approx) rely on a **large-sample, parametric approximation** to the sampling distribution of the statistic $\hat{\theta}_{n}$.

-* Moreover, even if one wanted to use something like \@ref(eq:normal-approx), working out standard error formulas can be a great challenge in more complicated situations.
+* Moreover, even if one wanted to use something like \@ref(eq:normal-approx), **working out standard error** formulas can be a great challenge in more complicated situations.

 ---

 * The **bootstrap** is a simulation-based approach for computing standard errors and confidence intervals.

-* The bootstrap does not rely on any particular parametric assumptions and can be applied in almost any context
+* The bootstrap **does not rely** on any particular parametric assumptions and can be applied in almost any context
 (though bootstrap confidence intervals can fail to work as desired in some situations).

-* Through resampling from the original dataset, the bootstrap uses many possible alternative datasets to assess the variability in $\hat{\theta}_{n}$.
+* Through **resampling** from the original dataset, the bootstrap uses many possible alternative datasets to assess the variability in $\hat{\theta}_{n}$.

 <table border=1>